openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

    is not recommended to avoid split-brain situations in the Raft consensus of the InfluxDB cluster as well as the *Pacemaker* cluster which is responsible of the VIP address failover.
-   To be also noted, that it is possible to add or remove a node with the *InfluxDB_Grafana* role in the cluster after deployment.
+   To be also noted, it is possible to add or remove a node with the *InfluxDB_Grafana* role in the cluster after deployment.

    .. image:: ../images/influx_grafana_role.png